 - Students suspected of cheating will be interviewed by the Leader of Learning;

-- Students who are found to have plagiarised or cheated will be placed on the discipline level system and will receive zero for that task.
+- Students who are found to have plagiarised or cheated will be placed on the discipline level system and will receive a mark of zero for that task;

-- Parents will be informed by letter and/or telephone by the Leader of Learning
+- Parents will be informed of the issue by letter and/or telephone by the Leader of Learning;

-- In these cases the student will be required to redo the task or similar task within one week.
+- In these cases, the student will be required to resubmit the task or similar task within one week.